WA9ONY/Pico-RP2040/README.md

 The RP2040 is a dual core, 32-bit [ARM](https://en.wikipedia.org/wiki/ARM_architecture_family) Cortex M0+ processor that has very low power requirements.
 Therefore, it is a good choice for battery operation.

 The Raspberry Pi [SBC](https://en.wikipedia.org/wiki/Single-board_computer), single board computers, are the third most popular personal computer behind Apple Mac OS, and Window PCs.
-A SBC runs a operation system to interface to the user and runs various programs.
+A SBC runs an operation system to interface to the user and runs various programs.
 In contrast the RP2040 is a microcontroller design to interface to hardware to do a signal task.

 To use a microcontroller it is connected to additional electrical hardware using digital I/O, analog I/O, buses (I2C, SPY, UART, etc.).